hetvi-7span/atm-management/README.md

 ## Steps to run a project
 1. Run AtmManagementApplication.java file
 ## Assumptions
-1. Considering user is valid and pre-authenticated.
+1. Considering the user is valid and pre-authenticated.
-2. User will enter correct commands to run an application error free.
+2. The user will enter the correct commands to run an application error-free.
-3. User will give appropriate input to justify the command
+3. The user will give appropriate input to justify the command
 4. In the case of a deposit when the user has multiple creditors that case user will pay the amount which has the maximum owing amount.

 ## Implemented features
 1. login